SkillsUnion/tamkeen-cloud/logistics/required-software.md

 ## Setup folder structure for Coding Bootcamp

-Rocket recommends the following folder structure to keep ourselves organised during Bootcamp.
+We recommends the following folder structure to keep ourselves organised during Bootcamp.

 >Name files and folders in kebab-case, e.g. `new-file.txt`, lowercase and hyphenated for ease of use on the command line.
 We do not recommend naming files and folders with spaces in names because we will need to enter special characters in the terminal to escape the space character when referring to these files.